Unraveling the McLaren F1 LM: Racing Triumphs, Unique Facts, and Collector's Dream

 McLaren F1 GTR - Source: Mclaren Press

-The McLaren F1 LM’s moniker honours the car’s winning performance in the 1995 24 Hours of Le Mans race by adding the letter “LM” for Le Mans.
-In recognition of the McLaren F1 GTR’s outstanding performance in the race—finishing first, third, fourth, fifth, and thirteenth overall—a limited edition model was created.
+The McLaren F1 LM's moniker honors the car's winning performance in the 1995 24 Hours of Le Mans race by adding the letter "LM" for Le Mans.
+In recognition of the McLaren F1 GTR's outstanding performance in the race—finishing first, third, fourth, fifth, and thirteenth overall—a limited edition model was created.

 1995 McLaren F1 LM Interior - Source: Chelsea Jay, CC BY-SA 4.0, via Wikimedia Commons

 The McLaren F1 LM elevated the already exceptional regular model to a whole new level.
 Only modest modifications were made by McLaren to meet safety rules when converting the F1 GTR race vehicle into a road-legal variant.
-The modifications included deleting the noise insulation from interiors, stripping down the base interior, getting rid of audio system, and detaching the dynamic rear wing.
+The modifications included deleting the noise insulation from the interiors, stripping down the base interior, getting rid of the audio system, and detaching the dynamic rear wing.
 This car featured a unique transaxle, special aerodynamic tweaks, custom 18-inch magnesium alloy wheels, and an upgraded gearbox.

 McLaren F1 LM Engine 6.1L V12 - Source: Chelsea Jay, CC BY-SA 4.0, via Wikimedia Commons

 All this made the F1 LM lean saving 167.6 lbs and bringing the total weight to 2,371 lbs.
-The F1 LM used the same 6.1L V12 from 1995 F1 GTR however without race-mandated restrictors.
+The F1 LM used the same 6.1L V12 from the 1995 F1 GTR however without race-mandated restrictors.
 While the F1 GTR cranked 591 horsepower, the LM pushed the output to 671 horses and 520 lb-ft of torque.
 The top speed was limited to 225 MPH due to aerodynamic drag.

 Restricted Production: An Item Among Item Rare